trantrikien239/instacart-link-prediction/README.md

 # Instructions

 ## Get data
-See *external_download_link_to_data.txt* for a link to a Google Drive foler that contains all of our original and preprocessed data.
+See *datasets/external_download_link_to_data.txt* for a link to a Google Drive folder that contains all of our original and preprocessed data.

 ## Run Matrix Factorization
 Open *models/factorization.ipynb* and run entire notebook to train and test model.